ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 ### Step 5: Food

   The next major thing you need for your colony is food.
 The fastest way to get food is to build a [Fisherman's Hut](../../source/buildings/fisherman).
 You could build a [Farm](../../source/buildings/farm&field) or one of the animal herders, but a Fisherman is faster.
-Building a [Restaurant](../../source/buildings/restaurant) may also be advisable if you don't want to feed your colonists by hand.
+Building a [Restaurant](../../source/buildings/restaurant) may also be advisable if you don't want to feed your colonists (or cook their food) by hand.

 ### Step 6: Lumberjack